Triangle

 What sorts of long-term health conditions might I get support with?

-If you have a long-term health condition and it impacts your day to day activities, we’d recommend you get in touch with us.
-Good indicators that you might benefit from a Support Plan through our team would be if you’ve had support when you were at school or if you feel your academic work has the potential to be negatively impacted by it.
+If you have a long-term health condition that impacts your day-to-day activities, we’d recommend you get in touch with us.
+One good indicator that you might benefit from a Support Plan through our team would be if you’ve had support when you were at school or if you feel your academic work has the potential to be negatively impacted by it.

-We work with students with a wide range of health conditions.
-For example, diabetes, inflammatory bowel diseases, sickle-cell anaemia, multiple sclerosis, chronic fatigue conditions and asthma.
+We work with students with a wide range of health conditions including:

-We work with students to develop a plan that is appropriate to their needs, recognising that some conditions can flare and fluctuate or are progressive in nature.
-In some cases, students just need modest adjustments to their exam arrangements such as rest breaks, while others might require a comprehensive plan of supports putting in place.
+We work with you to develop a plan that is appropriate to your needs, recognising that some conditions can flare and fluctuate or are progressive in nature.
+In some cases, you may need modest adjustments to your exam arrangements such as rest breaks, while others might require a comprehensive plan of supports putting in place.

-Please don’t be put off as you think your condition isn’t serious enough or is currently well managed.
+Please don’t hesitate to contact us because you think your condition isn't serious enough or is currently well managed.
 You might be surprised at how useful a few practical adjustments might be.

 Is a letter from my school sufficient evidence for extra time?

-For full access to support and reasonable adjustments, you will need to have a report that identifies you have a specific learning difference.
+For full access to support and reasonable adjustments, you will need to have a report that identifies you have a specific learning difference (SpLD).

 We accept both pre- and post-16 evidence from: